rartino/guide/README.rst

 Getting more help: who and how to ask
 -------------------------------------
-When you arrive you should be assigned a 'supporting peer' ('fadder' in Swedish, also often referred to as 'mentor') to show you around and introducing the department and the university.
+When you arrive you should be assigned a 'supporting peer' ('fadder' in Swedish) to show you around and introducing the department and the university.
 If you don't know where to turn for a formal matter, this person is a good place to get started.
 Beyond that:

 * If still unsure, ask the group secretary.
 * About contracts, etc., contact the IFM 'HR-partner' (https://liu.se/en/organisation/liu/ifm).